 And how to do this?
 Details are over at Tripbase here; the abbreviated version is this:

-1. Get tagged – huge thanks to Cailin from Travel Yourself for the kind nomination.
+- Get tagged – many thanks to Cailin from Travel Yourself for the kind nomination.

 The most beautiful post

 This little post on lamenting lost love in the Azores, perhaps.
-It’s a beautiful, if sad fairy-tale.
+It’s a lovely, sad fairy-tale.

 The most popular post